tirnak/data-processing-flow/README.md

 - The interval to rerun the job will be 1 minute.
 As the minimum interval, supported by crontab.
 - For the MVP, Python3 will be used.
 Type checks, format checks, unit testing is out of MPV.
 - Minimum validation will be done for the MVP
+- Linux specific.
+Cross-platform libs won't be used in MVP

 #### project Configuration
 Would consist of the following entries: